 Jesse is passionate about helping share his world-class connections, knowledge and skills with emerging artists through his teaching and course design at Collarts.

-Dr Rachel Matthews is the head of Fashion Marketing at Collarts.
+Dr Rachel Matthews is the head of Fashion & Sustainability at Collarts.
 Her area of expertise in fashion marketing and communications is concerned with the people, processes and practices that influence tastes in contemporary fashion.
 She is a firm believer in fashion as a bell-weather or cultural barometer of change in society.

 Originally from London, Rachel trained in fashion at Central Saint Martin’s and Winchester School of Art before beginning her career in the UK.
 She has worked as a designer for companies such as Whistles, John Lewis and Next as well as creating fashion visuals for Elle, Brides and Fashion Forecast magazines.
 Rachel has also worked as a design and marketing consultant for fashion companies in Hong Kong, Tunisia and Mauritius.

 Throughout her career, Rachel has been involved in fashion education holding academic positions at Chelsea College of Art and Middlesex University in the UK.
-In Australia, she has worked at QUT and was head Melbourne School of Fashion for five years.
+In Australia, she has worked at QUT and was head of the Melbourne School of Fashion for five years.